-Approval to submit to the decision-maker (this approval is required only for submissions to the PCC).
+APPROVAL TO SUBMIT TO THE DECISION-MAKER (this approval is required only for submissions to the PCC).

 Chief Executive

 I am satisfied that relevant advice has been taken into account in the preparation of the report, that the recommendations have been reviewed and that this is an appropriate request to be submitted to the PCC.

-Signature:
+Signature: Date

-Date: xx/xx/xxxx

-Chief Finance Officer (Section 151 Officer)
+Chief Finance Officer (Section 151 Office er)

 I certify that:

-a) there are no financial consequences as a result of this decision, b) the costs identified in this report can be met from existing revenue or capital budgets, c) the costs identified in this report can be financed from reserves
+a)there are no financial consequence OR b)the costs identified in this report ca budgets, OR c) the costs identified in this report of AND d) the decision can be taken on the Regulations have been complied n be met from existing revenue or capital can be financed from reserves basis of my assurance that Financial

-Or

-Or

-And

-d) the decision can be taken on the basis of my assurance that Financial Regulations have been complied with.

-Signature:

-Date: xx/xx/xxxx
+Signature: Date:

-Public access to information: Information contained within this submission is subject to the Freedom of Information Act 2000 and wherever possible will be made available on the OPCC website.
+PUBLIC ACCESS TO INFORMATION: Information contained within this submission is subject to the Freedom of Information Act 2000 and wherever possible will be made available on the OPCC website.
 Submissions should be labelled as 'Not Protectively Marked' unless any of the material is 'restricted' or 'confidential'.
 Where information contained within the submission is 'restricted' or 'confidential' it should be highlighted, along with the reason why.